rehman000/QChat/README.md

 ```

 # To execute our app,
-- you will need python3.6 or greater, mongodb and pip.
+- you will need python3.6 or greater, mongodb, and pip.
+- Optionally you may want a cloudinary account if you intend to use cloud storage for file uploads.
+Without it, all uploads will be stored locally.
+You can set up your cloudinary API here: <https://cloudinary.com/>

 To run the app: